Come on Aussie come on come on, come on Aussie come on.

 As I write this I remembered that I have a set of round cutters in varying sizes that would have made the job much easier!

-Spray a muffin tray with oil and then press the bases into the holes so that the pastry extends up over the sides.
+Grease a muffin tray with oil or butter and then press the bases into the holes so that the pastry extends up over the top of the dish.

 Fill the pastry up with filling.